Consulting Services

 Prices start at $500

-Whether you’re a fifty-year-old business with a hand-painted logo on a sign or you took a design short-cut to get your business off the ground, I can help round out your branding and marketing package.
+Whether you’re a fifty-year-old business with a hand-painted logo on a sign or you took a design short-cut to get your business off the ground, I can round out your branding and marketing package.

 Services include but aren’t limited to - digitizing an existing logo, revitalizing an original logo while prioritizing its original intent, creating a cohesive color palette, brand voice and marketing materials.